Oldest living Marine turns 107 this month

 KANNAPOLIS — The oldest living Marine in the United States will celebrate her 107th birthday this month.

-Dorothy “Dot” Cole was 29 years old when she enlisted in the United States Marine Corps.
-She had been confirmed as the oldest living woman U.S. Marine.
-But today she is the oldest living person to have served in the corps.
-She will celebrate her 107th birthday September 19.
-Her service in the corps began in a time when few women had served as Marines.
+Dorothy “Dot” Cole was 29 years old when she enlisted in the Marine Corps.
+She had been confirmed as the oldest living female U.S. Marine.
+But today, she is the oldest living person to have served in the Corps.
+She will celebrate her 107th birthday Sept.
+19. Her service in the corps began in a time when few women had served as Marines.

-In 1918, the Opha May Johnson, the first female in the Marine Corps, was enlisted.
-That same year about 300 other women also joined.
+In 1918, Opha May Johnson, the first female in the Marine Corps, enlisted.
+That same year, about 300 other women also joined.
 But at that time, women were only allowed to perform clerical duties.
-It wasn’t until February 1943 that the Marine Corps Women's Reserve was formed.
-It was in that same year that Cole enlisted.

-Cole enlisted into the Marine Carps July 12, 1943.
-But being a Marine had not been her initial goal.
+It wasn’t until February 1943 that the Marine Corps Women’s Reserve was formed.
+It was in that same year that Cole enlisted, on July 12, 1943.
+Being a Marine was not her initial goal.

 “Originally I had chosen the Navy, but they said I was too short,” Cole said.
 “So I decided to go with the Marines.
 I even took flying lessons of about 200 hours, thinking it would impress the Marines.
 But it didn't.
 They put me behind a typewriter instead of an airplane.”

-When she was order to report for duty, Cole took a bus to Camp Lejeune, North Carolina and began six weeks of training with the First Battalion, Marine Corps Women’s Reserves.
+When she was ordered to report for duty, Cole took a bus to Camp Lejeune and began six weeks of training with the First Battalion, Marine Corps Women’s Reserves.
 All Marines, despite gender, were required to become proficient with small arms.
-The Marine Corps did not set a drastically different training regimen or admissions policies for females.
+The Marine Corps did not set a drastically different training regimen or admissions policy for females.
 Cole was stationed at Quantico.

 “Lots of people didn’t even know where Pearl Harbor was because we didn’t get the news like we do today,” Cole said.
 “Because the USA was being attacked, everyone was wanting to pitch in and help fight for our country.”

-In the early 1940s Cole said, the majority of the Marine Corps consisted of men.
+In the early 1940s, Cole said, the majority of the Marine Corps consisted of men.
 But that changed when the United States entered the war, she said.
-During World War II, over 20,000 women served as Marines.
+During World War II, more than 20,000 women served as Marines.
 With the creation of the Women’s Reserves, women were given jobs outside of clerical duties.
-Since men that had held administration, training and supply positions were suddenly sent out to combat, Cole said, women filled those gaps.
+Since men who had held administrative, training and supply positions were suddenly sent to combat, Cole said, women filled the gaps.
 She served from 1943 through 1945.
 The majority of her work, however, was writing.

-While serving, Cole said getting news was difficult and her main source were from letters that she received from her future husband, Wiley Cole, who was serving in the United States’ Navy on the USS Hornet.
+While serving, Cole said, getting news was difficult, and her main source were from letters that she received from her future husband, Wiley Cole, who was serving in the Navy on the USS Hornet.
 One of the most memorable moments during her time in service was one letter she received from him describing the end of the war.

-Cole was discharged as Sergeant Dorothy Schmidt in the U.S. Marine Corps Women's Reserve.
+Cole was discharged as Sgt.
+Dorothy Schmidt in the U.S. Marine Corps Women’s Reserve.
 Schmidt was her maiden name.
 Cole was the name of her husband, whom she married after her discharge.

-On return to civilian life, she took a train to San Francisco, Cali. to get married.
-She and her husband were able to obtain jobs at the Ames Research in Silicon Valley, which later became NASA.
+Upon her return to civilian life, she took a train to San Francisco to get married.
+She and her husband were able to obtain jobs at Ames Research in Silicon Valley, which later became NASA.

 “The military impacted my mother’s life by making her dedicated to whatever she was doing.
 When she was younger and more able, she would do anything for other people.
-She loves God and country and feels it is our duty to stand up and protect it country.
-We are so very fortunate to be in a country where we all have our freedom,” Kluttz said.
+She loves God and country and feels it is our duty to stand up and protect our country.
+We are so very fortunate to be in a country where we all have our freedom,” said Beth Kluttz.

-As a mom and as a person, Kluttz said, Cole doesn't come off as a Marine.
-But she is a woman that lives her life fully.
+As a mom and as a person, Kluttz said, Cole doesn’t fit the stereotypical image of a Marine.
+But she is a woman who lives her life fully.

 Get local news delivered to your inbox!